mattermost/docs/source/onboard/shared-channels.rst

 3. The remote System Admin receiving the invitation uses a slash command to `accept the invitation <#accept-a-secure-connection-invitation>`_.

-Once a trusted relationship is established between Mattermost servers, System Admins can `share specific Public or Private channels <#share-channels-with-secure-connections>`_ with secure connections.
+Once a trusted relationship is established between Mattermost servers, System Admins can `share specific public or private channels <#share-channels-with-secure-connections>`_ with secure connections.

 .. note::